Soumyashikha1998/J-J-project/README.md

 ✅ Provides **visual tools** to interpret important aspects of capacity investment policies, production planning and inventory management through an interactive dashboard.

 By embedding uncertainty-aware optimization into capacity planning, our framework enhances decision robustness, ensuring cost-effective, scalable, and risk-mitigated expansion strategies.
-*(Add a concise 2-3 sentence summary of your key findings here for conference attendees.)*

 ---